IvanaGyro/ntu-course-calendar/README.md

 NTU Course Calendar
 ===

-NTU Course Calendar is a tool to generate the events links of Googel Calendar for NTU courses.
-The attributes set in the event are:
+NTU Course Calendar is a tool that generates links for Google Calendar events based on the NTU course plan.
+The tool includes the following attributes in each event:

-- course name
+- Course name
-- time
+- Time
-- classroom location
+- Classroom location
-- link of course information
+- Link to course information
-- link of NTU COOL
+- Link to NTU COOL

-The end of an event depends on the assigned weeks of the course.
+The end date of each event is determined by the number of weeks assigned to the course.

 Design Philosophy
 ---

-**To not collect any user data**, this tool is designed as a static web page.
+To prioritize user privacy, this tool is designed as a static web page that **does not collect any user data**.